rhelsing/staple/README.md

 * Make errors verbose.
 Print full command on low level.
 * make variable filename for generators
 * add colors to accent, buttons? gen?
+* seperate if file contains into method.
+* check before import if already there

 ##Install